Course Lecturer, Instructor

-Dynamic performer Shawn Mativetsky in considered one of Canada's leading exponents of the tabla.
-Called an “exceptional soloist” by critic Réjean Beaucage, WholeNote's Andrew Timar adds that “as a leading disciple of the renowned Sharda Sahai, he has serious street cred.”
-Shawn Mativetsky is highly sought-after as both performer and educator and is active in the promotion of the tabla and North Indian classical music through lectures, workshops, and performances across Canada and internationally.
+Dynamic performer Shawn Mativetsky is considered one of Canada's leading ambassadors of the tabla, and is a pioneer in bridging the worlds of Western and Indian classical music.
+Called an “exceptional soloist” by critic Réjean Beaucage, WholeNote's Andrew Timar adds that “as a leading disciple of the renowned Pandit Sharda Sahai, he has serious street cred.”
+Shawn Mativetsky is highly sought-after as both performer and educator, and is active in the promotion of the tabla and North Indian classical music through lectures, workshops, and performances across Canada and internationally.
 Based in Montreal, Shawn teaches tabla and percussion at McGill University.
-His solo CD, Payton MacDonald: Works for Tabla, was released in 2007, and Cycles, his CD of Canadian compositions for tabla, was released in the fall of 2011.

 Renowned as a champion of tabla in cross-cultural new music, having commissioned and premiered more than 50 new works for the instrument, he regularly gives workshops for composers on how to compose for tabla, including a standardized tabla notation system that he developed in collaboration with American composer Payton MacDonald.
 Shawn's three solo albums, Payton MacDonald: Works for Tabla (2007), Cycles (2011), and his most recent release, Rivers (2017), rooted in the rich traditions of the Benares style of tabla playing, were met with critical acclaim.
 In high demand as a versatile studio musician, he also appears on albums by Daniel Lavoie, Suzie Leblanc, Joel Miller, Yann Perreau, Jonathan Voyer, Parmela Attariwala, Elsiane, Elephant Stone, Ragleela, Ramasutra, Nicole Lizée, Constantinople, and La Nef, as well as a number of film and video game soundtracks.